 "We are trading short-term growth for long-term liabilities,

 and it's slowly bankrupting us."

 We all inherited the development pattern invented by Americans in the last century.
 Most consider it normal, the way things are done, despite how radical an experiment it is.
 It’s only human to justify the pain and instability this new approach has caused, to focus on the symptoms, because an alternative is too difficult to imagine."

 How can we fix this?
 Learn more about the Strong Towns approach...

 What's preventing our communities from being stronger and more financially resilient?
 We'd love for you to share your ideas with our group.
-But as an example, we'll share an idea that's been on our minds...
+But as an example, we'll share some concerns that have been on our mind...

 As Strong Towns founder Charles Marohn notes in their Curbside Chat, "The primary determinant of the future prosperity for cities will be the ability of local leaders to transform their communities."

 However, limits on property taxes force cities and towns in WA to compete with each other for sales tax revenue, while also removing economic incentives to nurture "strong towns."
 These distorted state policies prompt local elected officials to lure big-but-fragile projects rather than nurture financially productive communities with human-scale streets.
 How so?